Powered By Expert Team Quality Product Global Service

 Spatial awareness is a key component of perceptual motor skills.
 It helps children understand how they move about their surroundings and enhances their ability to engage in more complex tasks.

-Directional awareness is understanding directions such as left, right, up, down, forward, and backward.
+Directional awareness is understanding left, right, up, down, forward, and backward directions.
 These skills are essential for following instructions and coordinating physical movements.

 Examples of Directional Awareness Activities